jjdblast/bigdata-pipeline_wiki/Cloud-Provisioning.md

 * [Explore](https://github.com/fluxcapacitor/pipeline/wiki/Explore-Services) the Environment
 * ...many other things...

-# End of Workshop Fun
+# End of Workshop Fun - DO NOT DO THIS RIGHT NOW - EVEN THE TA'S!!!!!

 ## Building a Gigantic Spark Cluster (5TB RAM, 800 Cores)
 * The following command restarts the local Spark Worker and points to a common Spark Master
 ```